WEEK 04: Appropriation and African American Music

 Minstrel shows are one very dramatic example of the form of cultural appropriation known as travesty, when someone dresses up like a member of a culture or social class to which they don’t really belong.
 For instance, when men dress as women for the sake of humour (as opposed to authentic transvestism) they are practising travesty.
 This kind of travesty can be seen in much British sketch comedy as well as in American and Canadian series such as The Kids in the Hall (a skit show that was highly popular in the late 1980s and 1990s).

 Technically, anytime someone dresses up as someone with a different position in society, a different gender or sexuality, or a different ethnicity, it is travesty.
 The purpose is not always humour.
 Sometimes it is simply to play at being someone else, to show you can play someone else - this other identity is an identity you can also have.
-It used to be common in American movies to have popular white actors portray people who were indigenous, Mexican, Asian, etc, for instance, or to have a “brownish” actor like Omar Sharif play everything from a Russian to a Turk to a South American revolutionary.
-Some of these were intended to be humorous, others just to make people from other cultures more “relatable” to white audiences, and to give the audiences the (white) celebrities they would pay to see up on the screen.
-There was an unacknowledged assumption that everyone else's identity was there to be appropriated by whites, who could represent non-white people, either seriously or for humorous fun.
+It used to be common in American movies to have popular White actors portray people who were indigenous, Mexican, Asian, etc, for instance, or to have a “brownish” actor like Omar Sharif play everything from a Russian to a Turk to a South American revolutionary.
+Some of these were intended to be humorous, others just to make people from other cultures more “relatable” to White audiences, and to give the audiences the (White) celebrities they would pay to see up on the screen.
+There was an unacknowledged assumption that everyone else's identity was there to be appropriated by Whites, who could represent non-White people, either seriously or for humorous fun.

-Travesty is most usually intended to be humorous, partly because of the incongruity of seeing the man dressed as a woman or the white person as black, etc, and partly because travesties are often satirical in some way.
+Travesty is most usually intended to be humorous, partly because of the incongruity of seeing the man dressed as a woman or the White person as Black, etc, and partly because travesties are often satirical in some way.
 When members of a male comedy team dress as women, the caricatures they perform are often more funny because of the incongruity (and the nervousness it causes some people) of someone who is obviously a man in drag.
-But once in the mask of the other person, the member of the privileged group (the man, the white person) can also sometimes criticize or show the limitations of the larger culture they are actually a part of, and partly detach from their own participation in that privileged mainstream culture.
+But once in the mask of the other person, the member of the privileged group (the man, the White person) can also sometimes criticize or show the limitations of the larger culture they are actually a part of, and partly detach from their own participation in that privileged mainstream culture.

 The Minstrel Shows were arguably the most deeply offensive and destructive form of travesty in American history.
 Yet the people who performed In them, like the members of male comedy teams who dress up as women, would no doubt have said they were “just having some fun” and that the results were a positive celebration of life, laughter, and song, much loved by their audience.
-Perhaps some of them would even have said they were presenting a “positive” portrayal of African Americans, or at any rate a portrayal that the white audiences “loved," to use Eric Lott's painful but suggestive word.
+Perhaps some of them would even have said they were presenting a “positive” portrayal of African Americans, or at any rate a portrayal that the White audiences “loved," to use Eric Lott's painful but suggestive word.

 I think in most examples of this kind of “fun” travesty at least three things are going on: